 Careful, thoughtful stewardship has always been the goal, requiring some hard decisions.
 A wisteria-bowered pergola was scenic, but Japanese wisteria can be invasive, so it was replaced with a native variety.
 Rather than installing a fancy water feature, Browne revamped an existing bog.
 And together with head gardener Crystal Brinson, she and Marsh expanded the woodland garden, border, rock garden, and shrub walk and created a bog and an overlook.
 The result has integrity, and it doesn’t shout its virtues.
 After all, a garden that quietly whispers is what Browne and Marsh were hoping for all along.

-More Scenes from the Little Compton Garden
+Continue the Little Compton Garden Tour

 By Tovah Martin | Photography by Kindra Clineff